k-barton/komodor/doc/intro.md

 <https://www.activestate.com/komodo-edit>

-Users of Windows 7 with classic interface might prefer Komodo 9, which uses a system color theme and is somewhat faster, despite a few quirks.
+Users of Windows 7 with classic interface may prefer Komodo 9, which uses a system color theme and is somewhat faster, despite a few quirks.
 Older versions are available here <http://downloads.activestate.com/Komodo/releases/>